FosterCommerce/meilisearch-connect/README.md

 This method takes an element query, and a transform function.

 The element query can be any implementation of `ElementQuery`.

 The transform function receives items from the result of the query and must return an associative array.
+If the transform function returns a [falsey](https://www.php.net/manual/en/function.empty.php) value, then the item will be skipped from indexing.

 Set the `pageSize` using `withPagesSize` to configure how many elements should be indexed at a time when synchronizing an entire index.